uport-project/uport-credentials/docs/guides/index.md

 ```
 ## Generate an Ethereum Keypair

 At times, you might want identities to be created dynamically.
 This can be accomplished with the static `Credentials.createIdentity()` method, which generates an Ethereum keypair and returns an object containing the associated DID and private key.
+This method is not intended to be used in a react-native context, if you are developing a react-native app please use the [react-native-uport-signer](http://github.com/uport-project/react-native-uport-signer) to generate Ethereum Keypairs.
 ```javascript
 // Create a credentials object for a new identity const {did, privateKey} = Credentials.createIdentity()